1justingilmore/memdocs/memdocs/configmgr/core/servers/manage/upgrade-on-premises-infrastructure.md

 #### After upgrade

-- Make sure Windows Defender is enabled, set for automatic start, and running.
+- Make sure Microsoft Defender is enabled, set for automatic start, and running.

 - Make sure the following Configuration Manager services are running: